Film review: Iron Sky (2012), directed by Timo Vuorensola

 Iron Sky also makes a few nods at other films – we both burst out laughing when we realised they were doing a parody of the Downfall meme.
 Yes, Iron Sky is a comedy, and yes, it’s funny.
 The graphics, which you might think would look a bit naff considering the nature of the film (independent and 10% of it was crowdsourced and all the contributors are listed in the end credits), but they’re as good as any Hollywood production.
 This is not some low-budget piece of crap from Syfy (who are very hit and miss, to say the least) – it’s a good film.
 It’s silly, certainly, but it rips politicians and their PR people a new one, along with neo-Nazis, actual Nazis, world leaders and mindless followers.

 The only sad thing is that Nazis make terribly good film baddies.
-Indiana Jones 4?
-Communists, didn’t work.
-Old school Indiana Jones?
-Nazis, great films.
-I’m a bit torn about the subject, because on the one hand, laughter is a great way of saying “IN YOUR FACE, HITLER!” and on the other hand they were really no laughing matter.
-Everything’s better with Nazis?
-No, the world definitely isn’t, and those trains it’s said they made go on time?
-They were full of people carted off to be slaughtered.
-But Nazis do make great film baddies, sad as it is.
+I’m a bit torn about this, because on the one hand, laughter is a great way of spiting them, and on the other hand they were and are really no laughing matter.
+Films may be better with Nazis, but the world definitely isn’t.

 4.5 out of 5 albino shots.